jouni/j-elements/docs/stylable-mixin.md

 class JCard extends StylableMixin(HTMLElement) {
   connectedCallback() {
     // You need to call this to have style modules applied
-    // NOTE: you have create a shadow root for your element before calling this super.connectedCallback();
+    // NOTE: you have to create a shadow root for your element before calling this super.connectedCallback();
   }
 }